jplett/clock-king/README.md

 clocks.sh is a stand-alone script that doesn't check for Ruby and assumes its there.
 It can be ignored.

-dartigular is a dope guy.
+dartigula is a dope guy.